 One way to make your toilet even more hygienic is to remove the hand-operated flush entirely.
 Wave your hand in front of the touchless flush plate, and sensors will activate the flush.
 The LED lights also double as a night light or to provide ambient mood lighting.

-You can even add Bluetooth connectivity thanks to these infrared toilet sensors that provide auto-flush options and several self-cleaning modes.
+You can even add Bluetooth connectivity thanks to the infrared toilet sensors technology that provide auto-flush options and several self-cleaning modes.

 How to fit a toilet seat